RakhithJK/OfficeDev-teams-toolkit-wiki/Build-a-Basic-AI-Chatbot-in-Teams.md

 The Teams AI library provides a set of handler registration APIs, e.g., `app.message(text, handler)` to handle specific text message input.
 Below is a sequential diagram shows how a bot handles the incoming activity on each turn:
 ![image](https://github.com/OfficeDev/TeamsFx/assets/11220663/3ce415b6-f7be-49f7-8c91-3bad6dc35598)

-4. If no activity handler is matched, it goes into the AI flow.
-See [Add AI](https://github.com/SmallBlackHole/Intelligence101/blob/main/wiki/AddAI.md).
+> [!Tip]
+> Check [Teams AI Library concept documentations](https://github.com/microsoft/teams-ai/tree/main/getting-started/CONCEPTS) here to learn more about other important concepts for the AI System such as Action Planner, Prompt Management and Retrieval Augmented Generations (RAG).

+### The AI System
+The AI system in Teams AI library is responsible for moderating input and output, generating plans, and executing them.
+It can be used free standing or routed to by the Application object.
+Those are the most important concepts you need to know:
+* [Moderator](https://github.com/microsoft/teams-ai/blob/main/getting-started/CONCEPTS/MODERATOR.md): The Moderator is responsible for reviewing the input prompt and approving the AI generated plans.
+It is configured when orchestrating the `Application` class.
+* [Planner](https://github.com/microsoft/teams-ai/blob/main/getting-started/CONCEPTS/PLANNER.md): The planner receives the user's ask and returns a plan on how to accomplish the request.
+The user's ask is in the form of a prompt or prompt template.
+It does this by using AI to mix and match atomic functions (called actions) registered to the AI system so that it can recombine them into a series of steps that complete a goal.
+* [Actions](https://github.com/microsoft/teams-ai/blob/main/getting-started/CONCEPTS/ACTIONS.md): An action is an atomic function that is registered to the AI System.
+It is a fundamental building block of a plan.

+### Post Processing
-5. If activity handler is matched and executed, it goes into after-turn-handler, which enables developers to customize the post-processing.
+If there is activity handler matched and executed, it goes into after-turn-handler, which enables developers to customize the post-processing.
+A typical customization is to decorate the messages sent by your bot using rich UI elements such as Adaptive Cards.

+##$ Respond the messages
-6. Finally, it saves the state and bot can send the response to user.
+Finally, it saves the state and bot can send the response to user.

 ## Customize Basic AI Chatbot